 Community college graduates must obtain a “C” or better in each course and an overall GPA of at least 2.0 on a 4.0 scale in order to transfer with a junior status.
 Courses may also transfer through bilateral agreements between institutions.

-Associate in Arts Course Sequence
+Associate in Arts Program of Study

 ASSOCIATE IN SCIENCE